andreasgrill/onekeyboard/README.md

 ### Installation Guide
-At first we have swap the CMD (`⌘`) key with the CTRL (`^`) key.
+At first we have to swap the CMD (`⌘`) key with the CTRL (`^`) key.
 This is something that we shouldn't do with autohotkey, because it is more reliable to change such an important key on a lower level.
 There are multiple options to achieve this:

  * If you are using Windows through a VM such as Parallels Desktop, you could swap the keys by using the Parallels shortcut settings ([Example](images/parallels.png)).
  * You could swap the keys by mapping them through the registry by applying the [ctrlswap.reg][reg] file.